Ritika-Agrawal811/learn-golang/lesson-01/basics.md

     }
 ```

+### c) CLI Tool (Executable Package)
+- These are also reusable packages but contain a main() function and use package main.
+- They are designed to be run from the terminal, not imported into the Go code.
+- Used for tasks like code generation, formatting, migrations, hot-reloading, etc.

+##### Examples :

+- `github.com/cosmtrek/air` → hot reloader
+- `golang.org/x/tools/cmd/goimports` → formatter
+- `github.com/swaggo/swag/cmd/swag` → swagger tool
+- `github.com/pressly/goose/cmd/goose` → migration tool

 <p align="center">· · · · · · · · · · · · ·</p>

 # `fmt` Package 📦